 - Do you have any other dietary restrictions?

-We will discuss these components in further detail and take any questions as part of the pre-trip meetings.
+We will discuss these components in further detail and take any questions as part of our preparatory course.

 The Center for Community Engaged Learning expects accepted applicants to participate; our office personnel use program fees to arrange for the trip itinerary and travel costs.
 Cancellation refund amounts, therefore, shall be determined according to the following schedule.

 The program deposit ($500) is non-refundable.
-By paying a program deposit the student guarantees participation in the program and promises to pay the complete program cost by required deadline.
-Withdrawal from the program does NOT release participant from payment requirement.
+By paying a program deposit the applicant guarantees participation in the program and promises to pay the complete program cost by the required deadline.
+Withdrawal from the program does NOT release the participant from payment requirement.

-- 120 Days prior to term start date: 25% of total program cost
+- 120 Days prior to the trip date: 25% of total program cost.

-- 90 Days prior to term start date: 50% of total program cost
+- 90 Days prior to the trip date: 50% of total program cost.

-- 60 Days prior to term start date: No refunds
+- 30 Days prior to the trip date: No refunds.

 All cancellations must be submitted in writing to the Center for Community Engaged Learning, 3910 W Campus Dr. Department 2113 Ogden, UT 84408-2113.
 Cancellations may not be accepted in person, over the phone, or email.